Faizou-Aremou/angular-reusables-components/README.md

     this.initialSort
   );`

-Dans la vue du composant parent
+In the parent component view

 `
 <app-table [dataSource]="dataSource" [tableColumns]="tableColumns">